w3c/sync-media-pub/src/pages/sync-media-with-json.md

 ## SyncMedia

 This section defines SyncMedia's terms and properties, and gives examples.
 Examples in this section are written in SMIL XML with the `sync` namespace used for custom extensions.
-Choosing a serialization formation remains an open issue.
+Choosing serialization format(s) remains an open issue.

 ### Definitions